Sylvie-X/DragLoRA/README.md

 ## Acknowledgement
 This work is developed upon [DragDiffusion](https://github.com/Yujun-Shi/DragDiffusion).
 We would like to express our gratitude to the authors of this work and all the open source diffusion models and libraries.

-## License
-Code related to the DragDiffusion algorithm is under Apache 2.0 license.